Mitch Byrd

-Mitch Byrd is a comic book artist, who works primarily as a penciller.
+Mitch Dewayne Byrd (July 28, 1962 – July 21, 2026) was an American comic book artist, who worked primarily as a penciller.

 Byrd's first major work in comics was the book Cat and Mouse, working with Steven Butler and Roland Mann.
-The book was published first by Aircel comics and later Malibu Comics after the two companies merged.
+The book was published first by Aircel Comics and later Malibu Comics after the two companies merged.
 Throughout the 1990s, Byrd worked occasionally for both Marvel Comics and DC Comics.

 A book of his art entitled The Art of Mitch Byrd volume1, was published in 2001.
 Scribbles & Sketches HC Vol. 01 was published in January 2008.

+Byrd died from a heart attack on July 21, 2026, at the age of 63.